 Firstly: a very special mindset in lots of ways.
 Most SMEs are working to secure the company’s long-term existence and place great value on lasting relationships with customers, suppliers and other businesses.
 As an employee too, you are more than just “one of the crowd”.
 Moreover, many SMEs take an active role in their regions by sponsoring education, culture and sport.

 Secondly: Many German SMEs are – in line with the traditional German taste for inventing and “tinkering” – technology driven.
 The principal sales argument for their products and services is not usually one of price, but the quality and the large number of innovations that have found practical implementation.
 A large number of these companies are the European or worldwide market leaders in their sector.
 Within the usually fairly small, internal structures of these companies, numerous employees working in various disciplines, such as development, production, sales and service, are involved in the innovation processes and so play their part in innovation too.
+To ensure that small and medium-sized businesses are also able to stay competitive in the future they need to be innovative, especially where digitisation is concerned.
+This is why the German government supports the use of modern, user-friendly information and communications technology (ICT) in SMEs.

 Admittedly, these are just two rather general remarks to start with about German SMEs as employers.
 We have put together more detailed information about these companies in eight “Facts”.
 On the following pages, you’ll find some interesting details and surprising figures.
 This is where you can discover the many facets of the German “Mittelstand” for yourself!